reimar/voter/README.md

 ![QR code](https://reimar.github.io/voter/assets/qr-code.svg)<br />
 https://reimar.github.io/voter/

+## Why?

+I needed a simple solution for an upcoming workshop to let the participants answer voting questions.
+You could do thumbs up or down but that's a bit more difficult to see and count (especially in darker venues).

-## Customize Your Cards
+## Customization

 ### Colors & Number of Cards

 To change the colors (and number of cards), you need to change a part of the url (aka the website’s _address_).
-Add a comma-separated list of hexadecimal color values (eg. `000000` for _black_) and Voter will create a card for each color.
+Add a comma-separated list of hexadecimal color values (eg. `000000` for _black_) or [css color keywarods](https://www.w3.org/wiki/CSS/Properties/color/keywords) and Voter will create a card for each color.
 Here are some examples:

-1. https://reimar.github.io/voter/?colors=000000,FFFFFF — a black and a white card
+1. https://reimar.github.io/voter/?colors=black,white — a black and a white card
 2. https://reimar.github.io/voter/?colors=2541F7,F75765,F7C625 — a blue, a red and a yellow card
 3. https://reimar.github.io/voter/?colors=E37CF7,B160C1,6E3C78,331C38 — four purple cards of different shades

+### Labels

+You can add labels to your cards.
+Keep them short or they will get cut off.
+Some examples:

+1. https://reimar.github.io/voter/?colors=E37CF7,B160C1,6E3C78,331C38&labels=1,2,3,4 — four purple cards of different shades, each with a number
+2. https://reimar.github.io/voter/?colors=black,grey,white&labels=nope,,yay — three cards (black, grey and white), first card labeled _nope_, second card unlabeled, third card labeled _yay_

 ### Emojis

 Yes.
 You can also add emojis.
 Add a list of emojis which will map to your list of colors.
 It’s best to explain via examples:

-1. https://reimar.github.io/voter/?colors=FF6332,36A800&symbols=👎,👍 — a red card with thumbs-down emoji and a green card with a thumbs-up emoji
+1. https://reimar.github.io/voter/?colors=FF6332,36A800&labels=👎,👍 — a red card with thumbs-down emoji and a green card with a thumbs-up emoji
-2. https://reimar.github.io/voter/?colors=000000,FFFFFF&symbols=💀,👻 — a black card with a skull emoji and a white card with a ghost emoji
+2. https://reimar.github.io/voter/?colors=black,white&labels=💀,👻 — a black card with a skull emoji and a white card with a ghost emoji
-3. https://reimar.github.io/voter/?colors=2541F7,F75765,F7C625&symbols=🏄,,🍔 — a blue card with a surfer emoji, a red card with no emoji and a yellow card with a hamburger emoji
+3. https://reimar.github.io/voter/?colors=2541F7,F75765,F7C625&labels=🏄,,🍔 — a blue card with a surfer emoji, a red card with no emoji and a yellow card with a hamburger emoji
-4. https://reimar.github.io/voter/?colors=E37CF7,B160C1,6E3C78,331C38&symbols=1️⃣,2️⃣,3️⃣,4️⃣ — four purple cards of different shades, each with a keycap digit emoji

 ### Enable Counter Display

 If you need to count the voting cards, you can _note_ your counts per card by enabling the counter:

 1. https://reimar.github.io/voter/?counter — enables the counter with the default cards
-2. https://reimar.github.io/voter/?colors=000000,FFFFFF&counter — or add `&counter` (prefereably) to the end of your custom url
+2. https://reimar.github.io/voter/?colors=lightcyan,dodgerblue&counter — or add `&counter` (prefereably) to the end of your custom url

 Wipe up or down on the counter to set a count.
 Once you refresh the page, your count will reset.

 ## Tips

-- Use https://color.adobe.com/create/color-wheel to create colors for your set of cards.
+- Create color palettes with https://color.adobe.com/create/color-wheel for your set of cards.
 The mumbers after the hash signs (_#_) are what you need.
-- Use https://express.adobe.com/tools/qr-code-generator to create a QR code for your url to easily share it.
+- Create a QR code for your url with https://express.adobe.com/tools/qr-code-generator to easily share it.
-- Head over to https://unicode.org/emoji/charts/full-emoji-list.html to copy & paste emojis.
+- Copy & paste emojis from https://unicode.org/emoji/charts/full-emoji-list.html.